 An estate is comprised of all things that a person owns.
 This includes your car, home, checking and savings accounts, real estate investments, life insurance, personal possessions, furniture, and other investments.
 It doesn’t matter how modest or large your estate is—you must plan where it will go should something happen to you.

 In essence, estate planning is about controlling how you want your estate to be distributed to the people and/or organizations or entities that you care most about when you pass.
 Naming who you want to take care of the things and the assets you will leave behind in advance is the best way to plan for the future.
 This said, good financial estate planning is so much more than just naming people who will receive your estate.
-With the help of expert professional financial planner Alan Markell, you can:
+With the help of a Certified Financial Planner you can:

 - • Include specific instructions for passing your personal principles and values such as education, religion and hard work, in addition to financial valuables